pauliskra/paul-html-css/README.md

-#this is an html practice for class.
+#this is an html class assignment for J326C.

 By Paul Iskra, 9/10